BKaperick/Bryan-Kaperick.me/content/poetry.en.md

 {{< /details >}}
 {{< details "# My works" >}}

+*Free to float* -- May 2024

+>If he could float from tree to tree,
+>on what clichés he'd perch?
+>Barefoot on her knife's edge,
+>or rocking the cradle to ease
+>Babe
+>back to sleep.
+>Back to dream states
+>where men, like birds,
+>are free to float from tree to tree.

 *While in decline* -- May 2024

 >The sun still shines while in decline